Services & Background Processes

 Press Win+R, type services.msc, and press Enter.
 Or open Task Manager, switch to the Services tab, and click Open Services.

 Click the Name column to sort alphabetically.
-Scroll to services beginning with DocMan.
-You should see DocMan API, DocMan OCR Worker, DocMan Watch Folder Monitor, and DocMan AI Worker.
+Scroll to services beginning with JimRan DocuMan.
+You should see all four: JimRan DocuMan Web API, JimRan DocuMan OCR Worker, JimRan DocuMan AI Worker, and JimRan DocuMan Watch Folders.

 3. Check status